syrilster/DesignPatterns/DesignPrinciples/OOO/README.md

 ## Abstraction
 * An abstraction denotes the essential characteristics of an object that distinguish it from all other kinds of object and thus provide crisply defined conceptual boundaries, relative to the perspective of the viewer.
 *  Abstraction is most often used as a complexity mastering technique.
 For example, we often hear people say such things as: "just give me the highlights" or "just the facts, please."
 What these people are asking for are abstractions.

+## Coupling and Cohesion
+* Coupling between modules/components is their degree of mutual interdependence; lower coupling is better.
+* Cohesion of a single module/component is the degree to which its responsibilities form a meaningful unit; higher cohesion is better.
+SIngle Responsibility principle.